incubyte/genbi-data-engine/docs/developer-guide.md

 #### Schema Optimization

-For large database schemas, the application includes a schema extractor that identifies relevant tables based on the user's natural language query.
+For large database schemas, the application includes a schema extractor that uses Anthropic's Claude API to identify relevant tables based on the user's natural language query.
 This helps optimize prompt size and improve response quality.

-The schema extractor analyzes the user's query and scores tables based on relevance:
+The schema extractor sends the user query and full schema to Claude, which analyzes them and returns the most relevant tables:
-- Direct matches with table/column names
+- Identifies tables directly related to the query intent
-- Semantic relevance to query keywords
+- Understands semantic relationships between tables
-- Foreign key relationships between tables
+- Includes tables connected through foreign keys when specified

 To customize the schema extraction:

 1. Modify the `schemaExtractor.js` file in `src/services/anthropic/`
-2. Adjust scoring weights and relevance logic in the `extractRelevantSchema` method
+2. Adjust the prompt in the `_buildSchemaExtractionPrompt` method
 3. Update the maximum number of tables or other configuration options

 #### Modifying NLP Processing